Strategies to reduce sedentary behaviour, sit stand workstation, pregnancy, mobile devices, injury prevention strategies and work from home guidelines

 - Endeavour to ensure that no employee is required to continually type or enter data for more than 5 hours per day.
 Where the job involves a major component of keyboard work, or other tasks using the same muscle group, frequent rest breaks should be taken.
 This structuring of the task should be a matter of discussion and agreement between individuals and their supervisors.

 - Allow an adjustment period to the work rates after work absences or during a learning period.

 Employees are encouraged to:

-- Employees should report any physical discomfort they believe is associated with their work to their Supervisor or Manager.
+- Report any physical discomfort they believe is associated with their work to their Supervisor or Manager.

 Rest breaks can range from short pauses to defined breaks such as lunch.

 Short Pause Breaks

 These are short breaks that provide an opportunity for muscles that have been active in keyboard or mouse use to rest and recover and muscles which have been fixed such as shoulder muscles or leg muscles to move.

 Short Pause Break activities include: